Perioral dermatitis: Medication

 Several medications, either applied directly to the skin or taken by mouth, may speed recovery.
 These include tetracycline, doxycycline, and erythromycin.
 Tetracycline is given at a daily dosage of 250 to 500 mg twice a day for 4 to 8 weeks.
 Gastrointestinal issues, diarrhea, and photosensitivity are possible short term side effects when taking tetracycline.
 Sarecycline, a narrow-spectrum tetracycline antibiotic, has a lower potential of causing bacterial resistance and gastrointestinal issues compared to other tetracycline medications.
 Possible side effects of Sarecycline include nausea and sunburn, which are very rare.
 Pregnant women and pediatric patients can not take tetracycline due to possible harm to the fetus and severe staining of developing teeth.
 Erythromycin is often given as an alternative for those who cannot take tetracycline, given at a daily dosage of 250 to 500 mg.
 Erythromycin may be used as a cream.
 Doxycycline is a second-generation tetracycline with improved absorption and a broader antibacterial spectrum.
 Doxycycline is most often the first antibiotic drug choice, given at a daily dosage of 100 mg for up to a month before considering tapering off or stopping.
 Sometimes, a longer duration of low doses of doxycycline is required.
 Possible side effects of doxycycline include gastrointestinal issues and irritation in the esophagus.

 Metronidazole is less effective, but it is available in a gel and can be applied twice daily.
 For pediatric patients, metronidazole can be used as an alternative to tetracycline.
 Metronidazole comes in various concentrations ranging from 0.75% to 2%.
-Higher concentrated metronidazole did not equate to shorter time to cure times.
+Higher-concentration metronidazole did not produce shorter cure times.
 If the perioral dermatitis was triggered by a topical steroid, then pimecrolimus cream has been suggested as effective in improving symptoms.
 However, this has also been documented to cause the condition.
-Topical pimecrolimus is often used in treating corticosteroid-induced perioral dermatitis due to it being a non-steroid-based cream.
+Topical pimecrolimus is often used in treating corticosteroid-induced perioral dermatitis due to its being a non-steroid-based cream.
 Pimecrolimus is generally well tolerated, with a rare side effect of a burning sensation at the application site.

 Topical adapalene has been reported to resolve a case of perioral dermatitis in 4 weeks without any side effects.
 The dose used was 1% adapalene gel once a day at night.
 The patient did not have a recurrence during the 8-month follow-up period.